Mephisto918/DQS/README.md

 1. Ensure that all associated orders and delivery records are removed or updated to dissociate them from the admin/user.
 2. Since there is no `delete` button available in orders history table, it needs to be deleted manualy on the database.

+## Incomplete Data Analytics

+### Overview
+The reporting feature was intended to include charts for sales over different time spans: 1 day, 1 week, and 1 month.
+However, due to time constraints related to school deadlines, only the chart for a 1-day span has been partially implemented.

+### Current Status
+- The 1-day sales chart is present but currently non-functional; it only consists of a frame with no data visualization.
+- The charts for the 1-week and 1-month spans have not been developed.

+### Technology Used
+- D3.js was chosen for its powerful data visualization capabilities, but its learning curve contributed to the project's incomplete status.

+### Conclusion
+This section of the application is unfinished and may not provide meaningful insights at this time.
+Future development is needed to complete the analytics features.

-- This project is currently unoptimized and lacks comments in the code.
+This project is currently unoptimized and lacks comments in the code.
 It is recommended for educational purposes or as a reference point for further development.